inputfalken/Sharpy/README.md

 namespace Logger {
   internal static class Program {
     public static void Main() {
-      // Creates a config instance where all first and last names
-      // will be limited to common names in the United States. var generator = Factory.RandomGenerator();
+      var generator = Factory.RandomGenerator();
-      // First argument is the instructions on what will be generated,
-      // second argument is the Count of the IEnumerable.

       IEnumerable<Person> people = generator.GenerateMany(randomizer => new Person {
           FirstName = randomizer.String(StringType.FirstName),
           LastName = randomizer.String(StringType.LastName),
           // CustomCollection method can take params, array and list as argument.
           // This shows a params example.
           WorkPlace = randomizer.CustomCollection("Workplace1", "workplace2")}, 20);
-      // Creates one person with randomized names.

       Person person = generator.Generate(randomizer => new Person {
           FirstName = randomizer.String(StringType.FirstName),
           LastName = randomizer.String(StringType.LastName),